hujhax/austin-improv-wiki/Troupes/Scout.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Scout is an improv troupe made up of graduates from ColdTowne theater.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Scout is an improv troupe made up of graduates from ColdTowne theater.
 They are one of the only troupes in Austin currently preforming the harold; a classic Chicago improvisational structure.
-Scout performs a show where the form and shape of their show is discovered on the fly. </blockquote>
+Scout performs a show where the form and shape of their show is discovered on the fly.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We perform our version of the harold.
-Some refer to this as a "modern" harold...specifically, it is a show where everything that happens is built off of what has come before, and typically patterns emerge which give the show shape. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We perform our version of the harold.
+Some refer to this as a "modern" harold...specifically, it is a show where everything that happens is built off of what has come before, and typically patterns emerge which give the show shape.

 ## Media
 ### Videos